fanoframework/session-middleware/README.md

-# SCGI Fano Web Framework Skeleton Application
+# Session Middleware Example Application

-[SCGI](https://python.ca/scgi/protocol.txt) web application skeleton using Fano Framework, Pascal web application framework
+Example web application using Fano Framework, Pascal web application framework, to demonstrate how to use session middleware for working with session in Fano Framework.

 This project is generated using [Fano CLI](https://github.com/fanoframework/fano-cli) command line tools to help scaffolding web application using Fano Framework.